Learning from late architect I. M. Pei: “Architecture is not fashion”

 There was the Johnson Museum of Art at Cornell, both formal and concrete and yet light, as well as his design for the East Building of the National Gallery, in Washington, D.C., a lovely and stark addition to the classical original that Pei constructed out of the same white limestone in 1968.
 His addition to the Louvre is his most famous work–both for the way Pei’s design of a glass pyramid was brutally criticized before its completion and the way it’s become a beloved element of the building in the time since.
 He would go on to reshape cities like Boston and Dallas alike, building refined civic structures that were sometimes celebrated as light-filled triumphs and other times, pilloried as cold.

-But unlike many of the best-known works of the mid-century, even Pei’s buildings that were initially met with criticism have become essential and celebrated parts of American cities.
-Chalk it up to the patience that many attributed to him but also his sheer interest in each unique commission and site.
+But unlike many of the best-known works of the mid-century, even Pei’s buildings that were initially met with criticism have become essential and celebrated parts of American cities, as Mark Lamster points out in his remembrance today.
+Chalk it up to the patience that many attributed to him, but also his sheer interest in each unique commission and site.

 One famous anecdote illustrates that curiosity perfectly.
 When Pei was in his 70s, the founder of Atlantic Records, Ahmet Ertegun, asked him to design a new museum of rock and roll in Cleveland.
 Pei, a fan of classical music and jazz, decided to educate himself, as he recalled in 2004: